suryachand2k1/DS-5690-Project/README.md

 # DS-5690-Project: Assessing Code Documentation Quality from Popular Code LLMs <=70b parameters Using LLM as a Judge approach with Majority Voting

+---

 ## 1. Problem Statement & Overview

 ### Problem Statement and Project Overview

 The project aims to evaluate how good local models are in both code understanding and documentation.
 It also investigates whether increasing the number of parameters leads to better results, providing insights for anyone interested in running a code assistant locally.
 This project presents a systematic approach to assess the quality of automated code documentation.
-It integrates data preprocessing, prompt engineering, and a evaluation strategy to uncover insights into how different code LLMs perform in generating useful and understandable documentation.
+It integrates data preprocessing, prompt engineering, and an evaluation strategy to uncover insights into how different code LLMs perform in generating useful and understandable documentation.

+---

 ### Proposed Approach

 To tackle this challenge, the project follows these key steps:

 - **Dataset Preparation:**
   Leverage and clean data from the *codeparrot/github-code* dataset to ensure a diverse and high-quality set of code samples.
 - **Prompt Engineering:**